fauzannawi/twitterstreaming/README.md

 # twitterstreaming
 ## background
 During my Data Engineering training, the instructor showed an example of Spark Streaming using Twitter API.
-The streaming was done via kafka and the sentiment of the tweets were analyzed using TextBlob library I received the API key from Twitter and tried to run the code, but the API replied with error 403.
-I believe my API key is only for API V2, while the code from the training is based on API v1.1.
-The tweepy library started supporting twitter API v2 since version 4.0.
-I tried to upgrade the tweepy at the training VM (running Centos 7) but no cigar.
-Then, I decided to prepare the environment in Windows and try to make the twitter streaming works.
+The streaming was done via kafka, and the sentiment of the tweets was analysed using the TextBlob library.

+I tried to run the code upon receipt of the API key from Twitter, but the API replied with error 403.
+My API key is only for API V2, while the code from the training is based on API v1.1.
+Hence, the 403.
+The tweepy library started supporting Twitter API v2 since version 4.0.
+I tried to upgrade the tweepy, as well as the other packages in the training VM (running Centos 7) but no cigar.
+The VM was unsurprisingly sluggish, mainly due to my laptop's limitations.
+Hence, I decided to prepare the environment in Windows and try to make the Twitter streaming works.

 ##environment
-Below are the versions running in  my pc
+Below are the versions running on my pc

 Windows
 - conda 22.9.0